Probabilistic Modeling of Latent Agentic Substructures in Deep Neural Networks: Introduction

-From this viewpoint, the logits correspond directly to utilities, and the aggregation rule~\eqref{log_pool_intro_equation} implies that the neural agent can be understood as a composition of multiple interacting subagents.
-Insights from game theory then suggest that such composite agents typically possess a stability criterion to ensure internally consistent or coherent behavior ~\citep{Nash1951, VonNeumannMorgenstern1944, ArrowDebreu1954}.
-However, to our knowledge, these stability notions have not been formalized for neural agents.
+To our knowledge, these stability notions have not been formalized for neural agents.
 Thus in this paper, we introduce a theoretical framework for analyzing the internal cohesiveness and stability of neural agents.
-Our approach develops formal definitions grounded in epistemic utility, while drawing conceptual support from active inference ~\citep{Friston2010FEP, Friston2017Process, Buckley2017FEPReview}, mathematical economics ~\citep{Debreu1959, ArrowDebreu1954, Kamenica2019}, and probabilistic modeling ~\citep{KollerFriedman2009PGM, ThrunBurgardFox2005, Raftery2005BMA}.
+Our approach develops formal definitions grounded in epistemic utility, while drawing conceptual support from active inference~\citep{Friston2010FEP, Friston2017Process, Buckley2017FEPReview}, mathematical economics~\citep{Debreu1959, ArrowDebreu1954, Kamenica2019}, and probabilistic modeling~\citep{KollerFriedman2009PGM, ThrunBurgardFox2005, Raftery2005BMA}.
 However, beyond the foundational definitions provided in Section~\ref{Modeling_Setup}, our contributions are, to our knowledge, entirely novel and unexplored.
 A detailed literature review and further intuitive motivations are given in Appendices~\ref{Appendix:Introduction} and~\ref{Appendix:Motivation}.